cosmos/cosmos-sdk/docs/spec/governance/README.md

 ## Contents

-The following specification uses *Atom* as the native staking token.
+The following specification uses *ATOM* as the native staking token.
 The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATOM* with the native staking token of the chain.